 Autumn foliage delivers a bright splash of colour when flowers are few and far between.
 Choose specimen shrubs that will transform to shades of red and gold as summer ends.

 Spiraea japonica ‘Pink and Gold makes a useful shrub for late summer colour, or why not try Viburnum x bodnantense ‘Dawn’ which also boasts boasts winter flowers for an even longer period of interest!

 Add colour close to the house

-You might not feel like wandering around the garden on chilly, grey days in November.
-Make sure that there is plenty of colour to enjoy each time that you look out of the window.
+You might not feel like wandering around the garden on chilly, grey days, so make sure that there is plenty of colour to enjoy each time that you look out of your window.

 Fill patio pots with the bright blooms of Chrysanthemum x hortorum ‘Anastasia’.
 Its shocking pink flowers begin as late as September and will flower right through to November.

 Start planting up hanging baskets and patio pots to replace your summer displays.
 Pansies are always a favourite for the cheery blooms and versatility.
 Look for varieties such as the ‘Coolwave’ series which have been specially developed for year round flower-power!
 Pansy ‘Coolwave Berries ‘n’ Cream Mix’ is unbeatable in baskets, window boxes and containers, where they can cascade downwards.

 Don’t forget to order garden ready plants to refresh your annual beds and borders too.
 Try Primrose ‘Autumn Colours Mixed’.
 These reliable primroses will start to flower in autumn, but really get into their stride in the following spring.